statsig-io/docs/docs/integrations/fastly.md

 ---

 ## Overview

-Statsig’s Fastly integration pushes Statsig Configs to Fastly Config Stores, allowing you to bootstrap your Fastly projects quickly.

-## Configuration

-Navigate to the Fastly integration in Statsig's Console under **Project Settings** -> **Integrations**.

-We're looking for the Fastly API Token and Fastly Config Store ID

-After setting up the integration, implement the [Statsig Fastly Data Adapter](https://www.npmjs.com/package/statsig-node-fastly) into your worker.

-## Known Limitations

-Fastly Config Store has maximum size limits that may prevent Statsig from pushing configs into Fastly.
-See [here](https://docs.fastly.com/products/edge-data-storage) for the latest Config Store limits.

-Statsig ID Lists are not currently synced into Fastly.

----
-title: Fastly
----

-## Overview
 Statsig’s Fastly integration pushes Statsig Configs to Fastly KV, providing low latency for gate and experiment evaluations in your Fastly project.

 ## Configure Integration